 - It's action-packed, which is something any self-respecting poker player is happy about

-Even more than Hold'em, Omaha requires players to have a very solid understanding of how to read the board, what makes for winning hand combinations, how to count outs and how to calculate odds.
-Without these skills Omaha is merely a fast-paced action-fest with players gambling at will.
+Even more than Hold'em, Omaha requires players to have a very solid understanding of how to read the board, what makes for winning hand combinations, how to count outs and how to calculate pot in plo, as well as odds.
+Without these skills Omaha is merely a fast-paced action-fest with real money poker players gambling at will.
 We're here to help with that.

 Below you'll find a comprehensive beginner's guide to Pot Limit Omaha poker with the key elements of the game explained in detail and the secrets to acquiring the skills required to become successful.
-For the basic rules and game play of Omaha start with our Omaha Rules page here:
+For the basic rules and game play of Omaha start with our Omaha Rules page.

 - More players will see the flop in Omaha.
 Unlike in Hold'em where one starting hand can have another completely dominated it's rare for any hand in Omaha to have too much of a preflop advantage.